Adelaide United FC: Colours and badge

 Since their inception into the A-League, Adelaide United's kits, along with the rest of the league, have been manufactured by Reebok.
 United's kit has moved towards a predominately all-red kit, both top and shorts, with black trim.
 Originally, the away strip was predominantly white, with red sleeves and yellow trim however in 2009 the club launched a predominantly black 'clash' strip.

-The launch of the new national league also saw Adelaide launch a new badge; while keeping a similar look and feel as its predecessor the new badge takes the form of more traditional football badge with its shield like border.
+The launch of the new national league also saw Adelaide launch a new badge; while keeping a similar look and feel as its predecessor the new badge takes the form of a more traditional football badge with its shield-like border.

 Adelaide United is most commonly referred to as "The Reds" because of their predominantly red playing kit.
-In February 2009 the club's head coach, Aurelio Vidmar referred to the City of Adelaide as a "Pissant Town" after suffering a heartbreaking loss.
-The club's supporters eventually utilised the name "Pissants" as a term of endearment and it became an unofficial nickname of the club between its supporters.
+In February 2009 the club's head coach, Aurelio Vidmar, referred to the City of Adelaide as a "Pissant Town" after suffering a heartbreaking loss.
+The club's supporters eventually utilised the name "Pissants" as a term of endearment and it became an unofficial nickname of the club among its supporters.